mattsteadman/mattsteadman.github.io/_posts/2022-05-13-python-notes.md

 - To terminate a generator, never do `raise StopIteration`.
 This won't work anymore.
 Instead, simply use `return`.

-- "Frozen" doesn't really have a special meaning in Python aside from immutable.
+- "Frozen" (as in `frozenset()`) doesn't really have a special meaning in Python aside from immutable.

 - Heaps offer a similar kind of partial ordering that you get in a tournament bracket.